 - Heat Cable for Concrete

 Recommended Uses: Tile, Hardwood, Carpet

 In-Slab heat cable is waterproof, so it is safe for use in both wet and dry applications.
-Designed to produce 10-15 watts per square foot, the cable is an excellent solution for in-slab applications in both custom residential as well as large commercial radiant heating projects.
+Designed to produce 10-15 watts per square foot, the cable is an excellent solution for in-slab floor heating applications in both custom residential as well as large commercial radiant heating projects.